 b) You will be asked to provide your 10-digit ASU ID number to log in..

-c) For in-person writing appointments, we encourage you to bring a printed copy of your draft.
+c) For in-person writing appointments, we encourage you to bring a printed or electronic copy of your draft.
 Research shows that writers can often identify areas for revision (e.g., transitions, paragraph order, grammar, and sentence structure) more efficiently when reading a printed draft.

 d) For online appointments, we encourage you to have any needed electronic file(s) open on your computers.